keithj/deoxybyte-gzip/README.txt

 using native Lisp streams and Zlib inflate/deflate.

-Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than gzip/gunzip.
-The Gray-streams implementation is up to 30% slower than gzip/gunzip.
+Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than gzip, but over 3x slower than gunzip.

-Relative execution time (SBCL 1.0.32 X86-64):
+Relative execution time (SBCL 1.0.40 X86-64):

                   gzip   deoxybyte-gzip     gzip-stream
-  Compression      1.0             1.05            1.11
+  Compression      1.0             1.1             1.1
-Decompression      1.0             1.07            1.30
+Decompression      1.0             3.1             3.5

-Timings were taken compressing and decompressing a 1.4 Gb text file using gzip/gunzip command line programs, the gz:gzip/gz:gunzip functions (which use an internal buffer of length 2^16 -1) and the Gray streams classes using gz:stream-read-sequence/gz:stream-write-sequence methods.
+Timings were taken compressing and decompressing a 1.8 Gb text file using gzip/gunzip command line programs, the gz:gzip/gz:gunzip functions (which use an internal buffer of length 2^16 -1) and the Gray streams classes using gz:stream-read-sequence/gz:stream-write-sequence methods.
+A zlib compression level of 6 was used.

 This system is named with a deoxybyte- prefix because there are several existing Common Lisp packages using the gzip name and I don't